Boilers are essential to any home's heating system, providing hot water and keeping your living space warm.

 A boiler lockout occurs when a boiler detects a problem and automatically shuts down as a safety feature.

-This can happen for various reasons, including low pressure, a faulty pump, a blocked heat exchanger, or ignition failure.
+This can happen for various reasons, including low boiler pressure, a faulty pump, a blocked heat exchanger, or ignition failure.
 When a lockout occurs, your boiler typically displays an error code or a flashing light to indicate the issue.

 It's important to refer to your boiler's manual to understand the specific fault code and follow the reset instructions carefully.